Help us achieve our goals:

 Register for free to receive our newsletters, add comments to blogs/articles and to save content.

-Rose rust is a fungal disease of roses causing orange spots (pustules) on the undersides of leaves and on distorted stems.
+Rose rust is a fungal disease of roses, producing orange or black spore pustules on the undersides of leaves, and orange pustules on distorted stems.

 Rose rust is a disease caused by the parasitic fungus Phragmidium tuberculatum and some other closely related species.
 It is specific to roses, and appears in spring and persists until the leaves fall.